 People with bipolar disorder who have difficulty sleeping should speak to their physician.

-A healthy diet is one of the most important lifestyle habits for people with bipolar disorder is to follow.
+A healthful diet is one of the most important lifestyle habits for people with bipolar disorder is to follow.

 A 2011 study found that up to 68 percent of people seeking treatment for bipolar disorder are overweight or obese, and a 2013 study found that the rate of binge eating is much higher among people with bipolar disorder than it is in the general population.